secretstartups/handbook/ceo/pricing/index.html.md

 1. Existing expense vs. new expense: we can make use of existing budgets, be aware that multiple can apply (dev tools, security, operations, DevOps transformation).
 1. Above vs. below discretionary spending limits: one more reason to have multiple pricing tiers.
 1. Selling services vs. customized products vs. off-the-shelf products: we're selling a high-margin product and augment with services when needed to make the customer more successful.
-1. Selling to many stakeholders vs. one stakeholder: this is another reason for our multiple tiers&mdash;Starter is sold to the single stakeholder of development teams, Ultimate is sold to multiple stakeholders and will need the CIO to enforce the transformation.
+1. Selling to many stakeholders vs. one stakeholder: this is another reason for our multiple tiers—Starter is sold to the single stakeholder of development teams, Ultimate is sold to multiple stakeholders and will need the CIO to enforce the transformation.
 1. Monthly vs. upfront payments: that is why we prioritize yearly upfront, sometimes even multi-year upfront.
 Also, yearly is the standard for enterprises (Salesforce sells it like this) and helps reduce support costs that are an order of magnitude greater for .com (most likely to be monthly) vs. self-managed.
 1. Selling vs. upselling: this is why we have multiple tiers.